 Bal masqués, or masked balls, are the pinnacle of Twelfth Night revelry!
 The masqués and entertainment continue through Mardi Gras or "Fat Tuesday," which is the day before Lent.
 Ironically, the solemn and austere period of Lent created Carnival, which literally means, "farewell to meat."
 All carnival revelries begin with overindulgent parties for those about to bid a fond adieu to the pleasures of the flesh.

-The revelry of the 2nd Annual Roswell Mardi Gras Ball featured extraordinary entertainment, as you can see below ~
+The revelry of the 3rd Annual Roswell Mardi Gras Ball will feature extraordinary entertainment ~

 “From the minute I walk into the event space to begin setting up to paint from life, until after it’s over and my easel is packed up and I’m leaving, I feel a huge excitement and pleasure at being part of the guests’ experience . . .
 I am so honored to be part of the event’s ‘Cool’ factor!” ~ Ann Marshall Bailey ~ Live Event Painting